Psalms: Catholic usage

-Of these three the antiphonal mode is the most widely followed.
+Of these three, the antiphonal mode is the most widely followed.

 Over the centuries, the use of complete Psalms in the liturgy declined.
-After the Second Vatican Council (which also permitted the use of vernacular languages in the liturgy), longer psalm texts were reintroduced into the Mass, during the readings.
+After the Second Vatican Council (which also permitted the use of vernacular languages in the liturgy), longer psalm texts were reintroduced into the Mass during the readings.
 The revision of the Roman Missal after the Second Vatican Council reintroduced the singing or recitation of a more substantial section of a Psalm, in some cases an entire Psalm, after the first Reading from Scripture.
-This Psalm, called the Responsorial Psalm, is usually sung or recited responsorially, although the General Instruction of the Roman Missal, 61 permits direct recitation.
+This Psalm, called the Responsorial Psalm, is usually sung or recited responsorially, although the General Instruction of the Roman Missal 61 permits direct recitation.

+Lutheran usage

+In the Mass of the Lutheran Churches, the Psalms are sung according to the lectionary.
+It typically follows the lection from the Old Testament in the Order of Mass.

+The Divine Office is centered on chanting or recitation of the Psalms, using fixed melodic formulas known as psalm tones.
+These are prayed in Lutheran monasteries and convents, as well as by secular Lutheran priests and deacons, in addition to a number of Lutheran laypersons.

+Martin Luther's "Ein feste Burg ist unser Gott" ("A Mighty Fortress Is Our God") is based on Psalm 46.

-Lutheran and Reformed usage
+Reformed usage

-Following the Protestant Reformation, versified translations of many of the Psalms were set as hymns.
-These were particularly popular in the Calvinist tradition, where in the past they were typically sung to the exclusion of hymns (exclusive psalmody).
+Following the Protestant Reformation, many of the Psalms were set as hymns.
+These vernacular translations of the psalms were arranged into rhyming strict-metre verses, known as metrical psalms and used for congregational singing.
+The metrical psalms were particularly popular in the Calvinist tradition, where in the past they were often sung to the exclusion of other hymns (exclusive psalmody).
 John Calvin himself made some French translations of the Psalms for church usage, but the completed Genevan Psalter eventually used in church services consisted exclusively of translations by Clément Marot and Théodore de Bèze, on melodies by a number of composers, including Louis Bourgeois and a certain Maistre Pierre.
-Martin Luther's Ein feste Burg ist unser Gott is based on Psalm 46.
 Among famous hymn settings of the Psalter were the Scottish Psalter and the paraphrases by Isaac Watts.
 The first book printed in North America was a collection of Psalm settings, the Bay Psalm Book (1640).

-By the 20th century, they were mostly replaced by hymns in church services.
-However, the Psalms are popular for private devotion among many Protestants and still used in many churches for traditional worship.
+Metrical psalms are still widely sung in many Reformed congregations.
+Additionally, the Psalms are popular for private devotion among the Reformed.

 There exists in some circles a custom of reading one Psalm and one chapter of Proverbs a day, corresponding to the day of the month.

-Metrical Psalms are still very popular among many Reformed Churches.